darsico/eventico/README.md

 ## Project Details

 - Go 1.23.0 or later
-- A running instance of a database (MySQL)
+- A running instance of a database (SQLite)